banisterious/obsidian-custom-selected-word-count/docs/developer/architecture/overview.md

 - **Intelligent path exclusion** that filters out file paths and filenames from text analysis
 - **Comment exclusion** that filters out Obsidian comments (%% %%) and HTML comments (<!-- -->) with granular content control
 - **Link processing** that excludes non-visible portions of markdown links, counting only the visible text users see
+- **Heading exclusion** with three flexible modes: markers only, entire lines, or complete sections following Obsidian's block system
+- **Words and phrases exclusion** with comma-separated word lists and right-click phrase management for precise content filtering
 - **Multiple access methods** including modal dialog, status bar integration, and ribbon button
 - **Persistent history tracking** of the last 50 analyses with clipboard integration for all metrics
 - **Customizable regex patterns** for expert-level word detection customization